THE SALE PACK

 After three years of still incomplete research, the picture appears to be quite different.
 The NHS at national and regional level, did sell the Cemetery, and appears to have ignored or not consulted with the local Calderstones Hospital management and staff in arranging that sale.

 However, contrary to what was claimed, the NHS, at regional level was very concerned about the future of both the Calderstones and Brockhall Hospital cemeteries.
 Both those hospitals were scheduled to close and their occupants, sometimes referred to as patients, were being resettled into community facilities across the North- West as part of the move to Care in the Community.

 The disposal of Government property is subject to strict legal controls and audit, which is perhaps why the sale was routed through independent agents, to sell at auction.
-However, it is understood that the Ribble Valley Borough Council expressed its wish to purchase the Calderstones Cemetery, a few days before the Auction took place.
+However, it is understood that the Ribble Valley Borough Council expressed its wish to purchase the Calderstones Cemetery, a few days before the Auction was scheduled to take place.